OpenNebula/website/content/product/cluster_configuration/storage_system/lvm_drivers.md

 lvmconfig --type full devices/use_devicesfile
 ```

-If it returns `devices/use_devicesfile=1`, then the devicesfile is being used and enforced.
+If it returns `devices/use_devicesfile=1`, then the devices file is being used and enforced.
 In that
 case, just add the device path to the whitelist and check again:

 ```